aai-institute/beyond-jupyter/refactoring-journey/README.md

 # Predicting Spotify Song Popularity: A Refactoring Journey

-In this case study, we will show how a machine learning use case that is implemented as a Jupyter notebook can be successively refactored to gain flexibility and adopt software design principles as well as workflow improvements in order to facilitate experimentation.
+In this case study, we will show how a machine learning use case that is implemented as a Jupyter notebook (which was [taken from Kaggle]()) can be successively refactored to gain flexibility and adopt software design principles as well as workflow improvements in order to facilitate experimentation.